DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 building in the afternoon of March 2007.
 Hein de Haan for instance, had become an associate professor in urban planning.
 Hay Schoolmeesters had worked as a cultural organizer on the NDSM-wharf, one of the city's formerly industrial wharfs, and Eric Duivenvoorden had published various books on the history of the squatters movement.[^9] Jaap Draaisma had worked as a civil servant for one of the city's boroughs.
+Fred Stammeshaus was something of a financial expert within the gang with extensive experience in setting up squats and other alternative venues in Amsterdam's city centre, such as the NDSM-wharf.
 But while all of them are holding so-called 'decent jobs', each of them nonetheless continued to fight for the legalization and protection of squatted places.
 Only they had resorted to more legal, and less tiresome, ways.